kulakowskin/WinCameraApp/README.md

 # WinCameraApp
+This C# application allows the use of external webcams.

 # Resources
 The full path for the project file is: WinCameraApp/CameraViewer/CameraViewer/Project/CameraSamples.sln.
 The full path for the source code is: WinCameraApp/CameraViewer/CameraViewer/Project/CameraControlTool

-# Description
+# Usage

-This C# application allows the use of external webcams.
 Through the use of the CNET_Library, settings such as brightness, hue, contrast can be manipulated.

 The key classes in working with this are: